nehaN424/SpringBootSecurityDemos/README.md

 # SpringBootSecurityDemos
-This repository is the collection of other repositories demonstrating different configurations available in Spring Boot Security 6
+This repository is the collection of other repositories demonstrating different configurations available in Spring Security 6